Bandwidth/examples/nodejs/README.md

 # Bandwidth NodeJS

-Example projects written in NodeJS using Bandwidth's APIs.
+Example projects written in NodeJS using Bandwidth's APIs and SDKs.